eggheads/eggdrop/doc/sphinx_source/using/tcl-commands.rst

 binds [type/mask]
 ^^^^^^^^^^^^^^^^^

+  Description: By default, lists Tcl binds registered with the Eggdrop.
+You can specify 'all' to view all binds, 'tcl' to view Tcl binds, and 'python' to view Python binds.
+Alternately, you can specify a bind type (pub, msg, etc) to view all binds that match that type of bind, or a mask that is matched against the command associated with the bind.

   Returns: a list of Tcl binds, each item in the list is a sublist of five elements:
         {<type> <flags> <name> <hits> <proc>}